Sanity is overrated.

 “And you, my friend, look completely constipated.”
-Snatching the newspaper away and ignoring the ensuing offended gasp, I stood up and stalked over to the sink, breathing rather harsh.
+Snatching the newspaper away and ignoring the ensuing offended gasp, I stalked over to the trash can, breathing harshly in frustration.

 Dom’s chair, which had been leaning precariously backwards, slammed forward onto its two front legs.
 “No, seriously Aggy!”
 My best friend protested, tendrils of curly hair trembling as she shook her head.
 “Freddy’s right!
 You look totally human!”
 She paused.
 “Well.
 More or less.
-Maybe with a hint of goblin thrown in there...“
+Maybe with some goblin blood mixed in there...“

-I gave an aggravated scream, chucking the newspaper so hard into the rubbish bin that I wouldn’t be surprised if the earth had just shifted on its axis a teensy-weensy bit.
+I gave an aggravated scream, chucking the newspaper into the rubbish bin with enough force to shift the earth on its axis by a couple degrees.
+This.
+Was.
+So.

-The three of us were in the Potter’s kitchen, which — now that it was morning and everything was filled with warm sunlight and the smell of cinnamon rolls — seemed completely different from the shadowy lair where Potter and I had held our little Fridge Access Showdown last night.
-Fred and Dom had come over for Christmas, bringing with them a mountain of presents and some bad news for me.
-And when I say ‘news,’ I mean that in the most literal sense.
+The three of us were in the Potters' kitchen, which — now that it was morning and everything was filled with warm sunlight and the smell of cinnamon rolls — seemed completely different from the shadowy lair where Potter and I had held our little Fridge Access Showdown last night.
+Fred and Dom had come over for Christmas, bringing with them a mountain of presents and some bad news for me — and I mean that in the most literal sense.

 Honestly, I hadn’t even bothered to read it.
 I’d been a little too busy staring at the absolutely horrendous picture of me they'd planted right in the middle of the page.

 “Hey, cheer up, Aggs.
-Honest to Merlin, you look fine.
-That picture is, er, refreshing!
-It’s a good change from all those air-brushed, perfect supermodels you see these days,” Freddy soothed, ever the chipper one.
+Honest to Merlin, you look fine,” Freddy soothed, ever the optimistic one.
+"The picture is, er, refreshing!
+It’s a good change from all those fake, air-brushed supermodels you see in newspapers these days."

 “I’m serious.
 You look good!”
 Fred just didn’t know when to stop.
 I narrowed my eyes at him, and his face quickly fell.

 “Just stop.
 Please.
-It’s for your own good, Freddy.”
-Dom rolled her eyes from where she was kicking back in one of the wooden chairs, decked out in a sloppy bun and one of Potter’s Quidditch hoodies.
+For your own good, Freddy,” Dom said helpfully.
+She rolled her eyes from where she was kicking back in her wooden chair, decked out in a sloppy bun and one of Potter’s Quidditch hoodies.

 “Where are Potter and Aidan?”

-“Sleeping,” I responded automatically, checking my watch.
+“Sleeping,” I responded automatically to Dom's question, checking my watch as I spoke.
 It was quarter to two.
-Teenaged boys and their REM cycles.
-They never ceased to amaze me.
+Teenaged boys and their REM cycles, they never ceased to amaze me.